nesi/training-environment-rstudio-rnaseq-app/README.md

-# NeSI training environment RStudio app
+# NeSI training environment RNA-Seq RStudio app

-Open OnDemand RStudio app for the NeSI training environment.
+RStudio app for the RNA-Seq workshop running on the NeSI training environment.